rsdoiel/skimmer/skimmer.1.md

 # DESCRIPTION

-skimmer is a lightweight feed reader inspired by [newsboat](https://newsboat.org) and [yarnc](https://git.mills.io/yarnsocial/yarn). skimmer is very minimal and lacks features.
+skimmer is a lightweight feed reader inspired by [newsboat](https://newsboat.org). skimmer is very minimal and lacks features.
 That is skimmer's best feature. skimmer tries to do two things well.

 - Read a list of URLs and fetch the items and saving them to an SQLite 3 database
 - Display the contents of the SQLite3 database in reverse chronological order